 - It helps your sales team get a deeper understanding of consumer needs .

-- Your sales staff can contribute to the product roadmap with features that can assist them in deal closures.
+- Your sales staff can contribute to the product roadmap tool with features that can assist them in deal closures.

 - You can prioritize sales efforts to focus your time and money.